pavelkucera/pavelkucera.github.io/_posts/2020-04-20-using-typescripts-mapped-and-conditional-types.md

 }
 ```

-The defined schema has two issues<label for="sn-parse-validate" class="margin-toggle sidenote-number"></label>
+The defined schema has two issues<label for="sn-large-codebase" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-large-codebase" class="margin-toggle"/>
 <span class="sidenote" id="sn-large-codebase">It is easy to spot issues in an example of this size, but not necessarily in a codebase of larger size.
 Especially if validations are defined in a different place than the type.</span>: